A new two-component integrable system with peakon solutions: Introduction

 where $b$ is an arbitrary real constant.
-This system is reduced to the CH equation (\ref{CH}), the cubic CH equation (\ref{cCHQ}), and the generalized CH equation (\ref{gCH}) as $v=-2$, $v=2u$, and $v=k_1u+k_2$, respectively.
-Thus it is a kind of two-component extensions of equation (\ref{CH}), (\ref{cCHQ}) and (\ref{gCH}) with a linear dispersive term.
-We prove integrability of system (\ref{eq}) by providing its Lax pair, bi-Hamiltonian structure, and infinitely many conservation laws.
+This system is reduced to the CH equation (\ref{CH}) as $v=-2$, to the cubic CH equation (\ref{cCHQ}) as $v=2u$, and to the generalized CH equation (\ref{gCH}) as $v=k_1u+k_2$.
+Moreover, by imposing the complex conjugate reduction $v=u^\ast$, equation (\ref{eq}) is reduced to a new integrable equation with cubic nonlinearity and linear dispersion

+where the symbol $^\ast$ denotes the complex conjugate of a potential.
+The above reductions of the two-component system (\ref{eq}) look very like the ones of AKNS system, which can be reduced to the KdV equation, the mKdV equation, the Gardner equation and the nonlinear Schr\"{o}dinger equation.
+We prove the integrability of system (\ref{eq}) by providing its Lax pair, bi-Hamiltonian structure, and infinitely many conservation laws.
 Geometrically system (\ref{eq}) describes pseudo-spherical surfaces and thus it is also integrable in the sense of geometry.
-In the case of $b=0$ (dispersionless case), we show that this system admits the single-peakon of traveling wave solution as well as multi-peakon solutions.
+In the case $b=0$ (dispersionless case), we show that this system admits the single-peakon of traveling wave solution as well as multi-peakon solutions.
 In particular, the two-peakon dynamic system is explicitly solved and their interactions are investigated in details.
-In the case of $b\neq0$ (dispersion case), we find that the two-component system (\ref{eq}) possesses the weak kink solution.
-Moreover, by imposing the complex conjugate reduction $v=u^\ast$ to system (\ref{eq}), we obtain a new integrable nonlinear Schr\"{o}dinger type equation

-where the symbol $^\ast$ denotes the complex conjugate of a potential.
-The complex valued $N$-peakon solution and weak kink solution for this nonlinear Schr\"{o}dinger type system are also proposed.
+Moreover, we propose the complex valued $N$-peakon solution and kink wave solution to the cubic nonlinear complex equation (\ref{nlseq}).
+To the best of our knowledge, equation (\ref{nlseq}) is the first model admitting complex peakon solution and kink solution.

 The whole paper is organized as follows.
-In section 2, a Lax pair, bi-Hamiltonian structure as well as infinitely many conservation laws of equation (\ref{eq}) are presented.
+In section 2, the Lax pair, bi-Hamiltonian structure as well as infinitely many conservation laws of equation (\ref{eq}) are presented.
 In section 3, the geometric integrability of equation (\ref{eq}) are studied.
-In section 4, the single-peakon, multi-peakon, and two-peakon dynamics are discussed for the case of $b=0$.
-Section 5 shows that equation (\ref{eq}) possesses the weak kink solution for the case of $b\neq0$.
-Section 6 derives the peakon and kink solutions of the nonlinear Schr\"{o}dinger type equation (\ref{nlseq}).
-Some conclusions and open problems are described in section 7.
+In section 4, the single-peakon, multi-peakon, and two-peakon dynamics are discussed.
+Section 5 shows that equation (\ref{nlseq}) admits the complex valued peakon solution and kink wave solution.
+Some conclusions and open problems are described in section 6.